You Don’t Know How Bad the Pizza Box Is

 If there is a single food item poised for some technological ingenuity, it’s pizza.
 Food trends come and go, like Quiznos and kale, but to-go pizza is timeless, even immortal: When the pandemic wrecked the restaurant industry in 2020, pizza sales managed to tick up; billions of pizzas are delivered in this abomination of a box every year.
 In other words, the pizza box is a market failure that is screaming to be, well, disrupted.
 We are simply eating a worse version of one of the most popular foods around, all because of the deficiencies of something that seems so eminently fixable.

 The thing is, though, an improved box exists.
 “There are products out there that are better,” said Wiener.
 “But all of them have problems.”
 And he would know.
-Wiener’s Brooklyn apartment includes a Guiness World Record–winning collection of 1,750 pizza boxes.
-They’ve been meticulously cataloged by spreadsheet and stuffed into a closet.
+Wiener’s Brooklyn apartment includes a Guinness World Record–winning collection of 1,750 pizza boxes, which have been meticulously cataloged by spreadsheet and stuffed into a closet.
 Just about all of these boxes are the common corrugated kind, but a special few are honest attempts to move beyond it.
 “Some of them are weird prototypes—I have an inflatable pizza box from Denmark,” he said.
 “I have a pizza box that becomes a spatula.
 It’s the weirdest.”

 Corporate America and garage inventors alike have sought to pioneer a better box.
 In 2015, one cash-flush Silicon Valley start-up, Zume, created the Pizza Pod™️: a round, two-piece spaceship of a container made from compressed sugarcane fiber.
 Let a pizza sit inside it and the fibers will absorb the errant moisture better than cardboard, keeping the pie crisp.
-Last year, the German brand PIZZycle debuted the tupperware of pizza containers, a reusable vessel studded with ventilation holes on its sides.
+Last year, the German brand PIZZycle debuted the Tupperware of pizza containers, a reusable vessel studded with ventilation holes on its sides.
 Even Apple—that Apple—has patented its own round pizza box exclusively for its famished Cupertino office workers.
 And perhaps the most ingenious container I’ve found is from an Indian company called VentIt.
-The box takes the normal corrugated vessel and thins out part of the cardboard at the top and bottom, creating venting channels that, at least according to VentIt’s own research, achieve something miraculous: reducing 25 percent more steam inside the box while also maintaining the pizza’s temperature.
+The box takes the normal corrugated vessel and thins out part of the cardboard at the top and bottom, creating venting channels that, at least according to VentIt’s own research, achieve something miraculous: reducing steam inside the box by an additional 25 percent while also maintaining the pizza’s temperature.

 So we know it’s not a question of ingenuity: We can construct better pizza boxes, and we already have.
 The real issue is cost.
 No superior pizza box—from VentIt, Zume, wherever—can come close to matching the price of simple corrugated cardboard, and in a restaurant industry with such tight margins, the math is hard to deny.
 Until customers overcome their Stockholm syndrome, why would pizzerias fork up more money for something that immediately lands in the trash?
 “The problem is that everybody expects this box and nobody’s too offended by it,” Wiener said.
 “There hasn’t been enough push for something different.”